-Like most, Ashley Sutton began his career in karts, claiming several titles as he rose rapidly through the ranks.
-Progressing on to single-seaters, Sutton finished fourth in the 2010 Formula Vee Championship, snaring Rookie of the Year honours for good measure.
+Like most, Ash Sutton began his career in karts, claiming several titles as he rose rapidly through the ranks.
+Progressing on to single-seaters, he finished fourth in the 2010 Formula Vee Championship, snaring Rookie of the Year honours for good measure.

-Following three years away from the track, he wound up third in the 2014 British Formula Ford Championship on the TOCA package, before switching to tin-tops in 2015.
-Running in the Team BMR stable with Team Pyro, Sutton won six races and took 14 podiums as he clinched the Renault UK Clio Cup crown.
+Following three years away from the track, Sutton wound up third in the 2014 British Formula Ford Championship on the TOCA package, prior to switching to tin-tops in 2015.
+Running in the Team BMR stable with Team Pyro, he won six races and took 14 podiums as he clinched the Renault UK Clio Cup crown.

-Ashley graduated to the BTCC in 2016 with Triple Eight Racing, driving an MG6.
-His first season in the championship was a fruitful one as he garnered a race win and a couple of impressive pole positions on his way to a poignant Jack Sears Trophy win in the year of the inaugural champion’s passing.
+Sutton graduated to the BTCC in 2016 with Triple Eight Racing, driving an MG6.
+His first season in the championship was a fruitful one as he garnered a race win and a couple of impressive pole positions on his way to a poignant Jack Sears Trophy triumph in the year of the inaugural champion’s passing.

 Date of Birth: 15 January 1994

 Place of Birth: Bishops Stortford, Hertfordshire

 Lives in: Essex

 Team: NAPA Racing UK